 We went to the Mitre; the Mitre came to us.
 We fell upon it, actually.
-A salvation.
-Inside, we looked for Lord Peter.
-That small part of our brains that believe, still, somehow, it must, they must, he must be real.
-Don't you sometimes believe it, too?
+A salvation on a chilly day.
+Inside, we looked for Lord Peter, tuned to that small part of our brains that believes, still, somehow, that it must, they must, he must be real.
+Don't you sometimes believe it too?

 "Have I been asleep?"